brettz9/asyouwish/README.md

 "Addon" websites
 ==============

+**Note that as of recent Firefox versions, AsYouWish is not able to work** ** with adding a panel to a widget as needed by an add-on bar extension.**

 AsYouWish allows websites to be run as "addons".
 While these "addon" websites do not automatically gain additional privileges, they will be able to request additional privileges upon load and they are